American football in Israel: Kraft Family

-In 2014, during Operation Protective Edge, a soldier from the Boston area, Max Steinberg, was killed in action.
+In 2014, during Operation Protective Edge, a soldier from the Los Angeles area, Max Steinberg, was killed in action.
 Upon hearing that Steinberg was a Patriot’s fan, Robert Kraft wrote a letter to the family offering his condolences.
 In November 2015, Ezra Schwartz, from Sharon, Massachusetts, was killed in a terror attack in Gush Etzion, and was honored with a moment of silence prior to the Monday Night Football game against the Buffalo Bills on November 23.

 In 2017, just after the Patriots won Super Bowl LI, Kraft agreed to donate $6 million to build Israel's first ever regulation size football field, near Jerusalem.
 In June 2017, Robert Kraft along with several NFL Hall of Famers traveled to Israel for the grand opening of the new Kraft Family Sports Campus.